Washington: San Juan Islands

 Finally, we’ll visit the busy quaint town of Roche Harbor, named for the swanky resort here.
 You can walk to see an unusual mausoleum or shop in the handicraft stalls along the harbor full of fishing boats.
 Then enjoy the more gentle ride back to town and dinner on your own.
 25 miles, ±1610'

 Day 5: We'll take another ferry today to explore Orcas Island, the largest of the San Juan Islands.
 We’ll cycle on winding roads past quiet farms as we skirt around the edge of Turtleback Mountain.
 We’ll end our ride in the quaint town of Eastsound where you’ll have lunch on your own before embarking on a hike up Mt.
 Constitution.
 You can choose to cycle the challenging climb if you really prefer.

-DAY 6: No trip to the San Juan Islands would be complete without getting in the water.
+DAY 6: No trip to the San Juan Islands would be complete without getting on the water.
 Today we’ll cycle to Griffin Bay to go kayaking.
 Our guide will keep us near shore in calm waters as we head toward Dinner Island.
 If we’re lucky, we will see whales, otters, sea lions and nesting falcons along the way.
 Afterwards we'll enjoy a picnic lunch at Jackson Beach Park.
 We’ll celebrate our wonderful week at our final dinner tonight.
-12 miles.
+12 miles, 610'.